alphagov/govuk-prototype-kit/docs/documentation/github-desktop.md

 ---
-title: Store your code online with GitHub and GitHub Desktop
+header: Store your code online with GitHub and GitHub Desktop
 ---
-# Store your code online with GitHub and GitHub Desktop

 GitHub is a way to store code online so you can collaborate with other people.
 It also makes it easier to publish your prototype online with Heroku.